 When you are ready to actually design your kitchen, the NKBA app will help visually to make sure you design it to the current National Kitchen & Bath Association design standards.
-We use this app all the time here at Sebring Services.
+We use this app all the time here at Sebring Design Build.
 It gives you instant access to thirty-one searchable guidelines for kitchens and twenty-seven guidelines for bathrooms.
 The app has helpful illustrations in full color with plans, sections, and perspective views to show planning recommendations and code requirements.

 9) Room Planner Design (9.99)

 The Room Planner Design app was created by the industry standard in Computer Aided Design, Chief Architect.
 It works with the desktop software to bring you from measurements to architectural drawings & color renderings.
 Layout your rooms with the built-in library of shapes, cabinets, furniture, doors, appliances etc. Add colors & textures to the materials you want included in your kitchen project, so you can visualize the final results.
 There is a little bit of a learning curve for this app and desktop software, but give it a try to see what you think.

 Sherwin-Williams created Colorsnap Visualizer to help with selecting a wall color for your kitchen project.
 Similar to TapPainter you can snap a picture of your kitchen to see what a particular Sherwin Williams brand paint color would look like on your walls.
 You can also match a color from a picture and peruse through the entire library of Sherwin-Williams colors.
 The app also allows you to save the items to view later.
 Take a look at the video below to see how it works.